ontio/documentation/walletDevDocs/ontology_dapp_dev_tutorial_en.md

 ### Writing a smart contract for your dApp

 To support your dApp you will likely want to write a smart contract that acts as the back-end logic and storage.
 We use Ontology's [SmartX](http://smartx.ont.io/) tool for this.
+SmartX includes several template Smart Contracts to assist in development and further information can be found in the [Smart Contract Tutorial](https://github.com/ontio/documentation/tree/master/smart-contract-tutorial)

 ![SmartX Login](../docs/lib/images/smartx.png)